Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-For subsampled Newton methods, aside from extensive empirical studies on different problems \citep{Martens2010Deep, Martens2011Learning, Kylasa2019GPU, Xu2020Second}, the pioneering work in \cite{Byrd2011Use} established the very first asymptotic global convergence by showing that $\|\nabla f_t\|\rightarrow 0$ as $t\rightarrow \infty$, while the quantitative rate is unknown.
-Furthermore, \cite{Byrd2012Sample, Friedlander2012Hybrid} studied Newton-type algorithms with subsampled gradient and/or subsampled Hessian, and established global $Q$-linear convergence in function value $f(\xb_t)-f(\tx)$.
-However, the above analyses neglected the underlying probabilistic nature of subsampled Hessian $\hHb_t$; and required $\hHb_t$ to be lower bounded away from zero \textit{deterministically}.
-Such a condition holds if each $f_i$ in \eqref{equ:SSN:obj} is strongly convex, which is restrictive in general. \cite{Erdogdu2015Convergence} relaxed such condition by developing a novel algorithm, where the subsampled Hessian is adjusted by a truncated eigenvalue decomposition.
+For subsampled Newton methods, aside from extensive empirical studies~on different problems \citep{Martens2010Deep, Martens2011Learning, Kylasa2019GPU, Xu2020Second}, the pioneering work in \cite{Byrd2011Use} established~the very first asymptotic global convergence by showing that $\|\nabla f_t\|\rightarrow 0$~as $t\rightarrow \infty$, while the quantitative rate is unknown.
+Furthermore, \cite{Byrd2012Sample, Friedlander2012Hybrid} studied~Newton-type algorithms with subsampled gradients and/or subsampled Hessians, and established global $Q$-linear convergence in the error of function value $f(\xb_t)-f(\tx)$.
+However, the above analyses neglected the underlying~probabilistic~nature of the subsampled Hessian $\hHb_t$, and required $\hHb_t$ to be lower bounded away~from zero \textit{deterministically}.
+Such a condition holds only if each $f_i$ in \eqref{equ:SSN:obj} is strongly convex, which is restrictive in general. \cite{Erdogdu2015Convergence} relaxed such a condition by developing a novel algorithm, where the subsampled Hessian is adjusted by a truncated eigenvalue decomposition.
 With the exact gradient information and properly prespecified stepsizes, the authors showed a linear-quadratic error recursion for $\|\xb_t-\tx\|$ in high probability.
-Arguably, the convergence of vanilla subsampled Newton method~is~originally~analyzed~in~\cite{RoostaKhorasani2018Sub} and \cite{Bollapragada2018Exact} from different perspectives.
-In particular,~for~both sampling and not sampling the gradient, \cite{RoostaKhorasani2018Sub} showed a global~$Q$-linear convergence for $f(\xb_t) - f(\tx)$ and a local linear-quadratic convergence for $\|\xb_t-\tx\|$ in high probability.
-Under some additional conditions, \cite{Bollapragada2018Exact} derived a global $R$-linear convergence for the expected function value $\mE[f(\xb_t) - f(\tx)]$ and a (similar) local~linear-quadratic convergence for the expected iteration error $\mE[\|\xb_t-\tx\|]$.
-For both works, the authors~also discussed how to gradually increase the sample size for Hessian approximation to achieve a local $Q$-superlinear convergence.
-Building on these studies, various modifications of subsampled Newton methods have been reported with similar convergence guarantees.
+Arguably, the convergence of standard subsampled Newton methods is originally analyzed in \cite{RoostaKhorasani2018Sub} and \cite{Bollapragada2018Exact} from different perspectives.
+In particular, for both sampling and not sampling the gradient, \cite{RoostaKhorasani2018Sub} showed a global~$Q$-linear convergence for $f(\xb_t) - f(\tx)$ and a local linear-quadratic convergence for $\|\xb_t-\tx\|$ in high probability.
+Under some additional conditions, \cite{Bollapragada2018Exact} derived a global $R$-linear convergence for the expected function value $\mE[f(\xb_t) - f(\tx)]$ and a (similar) local~linear-quadratic convergence for the expected iterate error $\mE[\|\xb_t-\tx\|]$.
+For both works, the authors also discussed how to gradually increase the sample size for Hessian approximation to achieve a local $Q$-superlinear convergence with high probability and in expectation, respectively.
+Building on the two studies, various~modifications of subsampled Newton methods have been reported with similar convergence guarantees.
 We refer to \cite{Xu2016Sub,Ye2017Approximate, Bellavia2019Subsampled, Li2020Do} and references therein.
+We note that \cite{Kovalev2019Stochastic} designed a scheme that allows for a single sample in each iteration of subsampled Newton.
+That work established a local linear convergence in expectation, while we obtain a superlinear convergence in high probability.